Josh Wood (rugby league)

-Josh Wood (born 15 November 1995) is an English professional rugby league footballer who plays as a for Barrow Raiders in the RFL Championship.
+Josh Wood (born 15 November 1995) is an English semi-professional rugby league footballer who plays as a for the Barrow Raiders in the RFL Championship.

 He previously played for the Salford Red Devils in the Super League, and spent time on loan from Salford at the North Wales Crusaders in League 1, and Halifax and the Swinton Lions in the Championship.
 He played as a and earlier in his career.

 Background

 Wood was born in Wigan, Greater Manchester, England.

 Career

 Salford Red Devils

 Wood made his Red Devils début in a Super League match on 22 May 2015 against the Warrington Wolves.

 Barrow Raiders

 On 11 October 2021, it was reported that he had signed for Barrow in the RFL Championship.